 From the legendary Poisson created by René Lalique in 1913, until the Perche radiator cap, or the Roscoff, the fishes have often inspired the Lalique House’s creations.
 Inspired on this majestic, glossy, satin-crystal light sculptures created by Marc Lalique in 1953, many other pisces seem to sprout from the water.
 The result of the incredible work of the creative team.
+Last but not least, you would discover the new Soleil perfume that shines on Lalique and furthermore, the last Lalique Art collection composed of the chinese artist Han Meilin pandas.

 The new collection takes us on a deep plunge into an aquatic universe.
 Thanks to the talent of Lalique’s artists and the exceptional expertise of its glass masters, Lalique captures the graphic power of fighting fish and the powerful and symbolic expressions of ornamental sea creatures like koi and carp.